lukekivi/NYTimesMostViewedArticles/README.md

 |   Image Loading      |              Coil                  |
 | Dependency Injection |              Hilt                  |
 | Asynchronous Ops     |           Coroutines               |

+## Future Changes
+- Add sort functionality to section row on top of the main screen.
+- Add Room persistence for a local backup of data acquired from the API.

 ## Links
 - [Git](https://github.com/lukekivi/NYTimesMostViewedArticles)